01 of 09

 Indian-born and London-based chef Atul Kochhar became the first Indian chef to win a Michelin star while head chef at London's Tamarind, in 2001.
 One of his own London restaurants, Benares, in Mayfair, won him a second.
 Today he is a television regular with restaurants in Madrid, Dubai, Mumbai and on P&O Cruise ships.

-Of the two, Sindhu is the more formal experience, serving Kochhar's modern interpretations of traditional Indian dishes - Tandoor-cooked tiger prawns with saffron, yogurt and spices, Atlantic halibut with lemon and curry leaf, pan roasted salmon with wild garlic and coconut sauce.
+Of the three, Sindhu is the more formal experience, serving Kochhar's modern interpretations of traditional Indian dishes - Tandoor-cooked tiger prawns with saffron, yogurt and spices, Atlantic halibut with lemon and curry leaf, pan roasted salmon with wild garlic and coconut sauce.

 The atmosphere is more casual at Indian Essence and the menu more of an Indian Fusion experience - fried squid with chillies and lime, chicken tikka pie with spiced prune compote, chargrilled chicken with mace and cinnamon, fennel-scented roast lamb chops.
+And at the Crown, the atmosphere is distinctly English coaching house with a modern Indian menu.

 The Nitty Gritty